jamescooke/factory_djoy/docs/development.rst

     make test

-Travis will also run linting before the main test run:
+CI will also run linting before the main test run:

 .. code-block:: sh